 Tar spot of maize

 Tar spot is a foliar fungal disease of maize (Zea mays) which is emerging in the USA and causing economic damage to maize crops.
 There is some debate about the causal agents of this disease.
 In Latin America where the disease is thought to be endemic, tar spot has been associated with several fungal species: Phyllachora maydis, Monographella maydis and Coniothyrium phyllachorae.
 In Mexico, it was reported that on maize plants, infections by Phyllachora maydis were then followed by Monographella maydis infections, and that the latter was responsible for the appearance of ‘fisheye’ lesions on the foliage.
 However, in the USA, where this type of foliar symptoms is also observed, only P. maydis has been detected in maize plants affected by tar spot.
-Considering the importance of maize and the absence of tar spot in the EPPO region, as well as the fact that the disease is causing economic damage in its introduced range, the EPPO Secretariat considered that Phyllachora maydis could usefully be added to the EPPO Alert List.
+In addition, there is uncertainty about the taxonomy of P. maydis, as recent studies strongly suggest that it is a species complex.
+However, considering the importance of maize and the absence of tar spot in the EPPO region, as well as the fact that the disease is causing economic damage in its introduced range, the EPPO Secretariat considered that P. maydis could usefully be added to the EPPO Alert List.

 P. maydis was initially described in 1904 in Mexico and occurs in several countries of Central and South America.
 In 2015, the fungus was first recorded in the USA, in Illinois and Indiana (EPPO RS 2016/016), and then spread to other states.